 I am old.

 I started playing at San Francisco clubs in the late ’80s.
-My mentor was DJ EFX (older brother of DJ E-Z-E, order now known as Mind Motion).
-At that time my sets mostly consisted of dance floor-heating hip-hop, ed electro, decease freestyle, Miami Bass and new wave — which of course I still love mixing today.
+My mentor was DJ EFX (older brother of DJ E-Z-E, now known as Mind Motion).
+At that time my sets mostly consisted of dance floor-heating hip-hop, electro, freestyle, Miami Bass and new wave — which of course I still love mixing today.
 I’m now at ease with all styles from punk and metal to disco and club, as well as rap from all regions of the US, with a focus on my home, the San Francisco Bay Area.

 In the mid- to late-’90s, during the indie hip-hop 12-inch revolution, I edited and published the DJ-centric Vinyl Exchange newsletter/zine.
 The Vinyl Exchange championed the DIY aesthetic, DJs, underground hip-hop, and of course, vinyl.